 Energy-efficient homes save nearly 30% on energy bills.
 Investing just a bit of time, money and effort on upgrading your property with improved insulation, will add greater comfort and convenience and high return on your investment that make the upgrades well worth it.

-A well insulated home acts as a thermal resistor, effectively regulating airflow and room temperature through the seasons.
+A well-insulated home acts as a thermal resistor, effectively regulating airflow and room temperature through the seasons.
 How do you know your home is well insulated?
 Look at your electricity bills.
 Are they increasing steadily?
 Do you feel the need to consume more electricity to keep your home comfortable?
-If yes, your insulation needs to be replaced.
-A well insulated home is not just energy-efficient, but also reduces noise and humidity.
+If yes, your attic insulation needs to be replaced.
+A well insulated home is not just energy-efficient but also reduces noise and humidity.

 High R-value is important for your home insulation to be effective.
 R-value is the thermal resistance of windows, walls, doors and ceilings – the barriers that resist the conductivity of heat.
 The higher the R-value, the better is the insulation in your home.

 A professional energy auditor can help you measure the amount of energy required to regulate heating and cooling in your home, right from the attic down to the basement.
 That will determine how well your insulation is working.
 They inspect the insulation, the thickness and density of the material see if they meet the recommended R-value of the region.
 R-value varies for different climatic conditions.
 If the R-value is met, your utility bills, humidity and noise are all proportionately reduced.
 The R-value narrows from the attic to the basement.